Hilversum: Airport

 Hilversum Airport is located in the southwest of the municipality.
 Next to it is the former Marine Training Camp (MOK), now Corporal Van Oudheusden Barracks for the medical troops.
-In wartime the airfield was developed by the nazi's.
-They also set up an assembly line the for training aircraft, produced by Fokker in Weesp.
-The history of this airfield in the period 1940-1945 is described in the book 'Airfields in Wartime', written by members of the Air War Study Group 1939-1945 and published in November 2009 by the Netherlands Institute for Military History.
+In wartime the airfield was expanded significantly by the German military.
+They also set up an assembly line for training aircraft, produced by Fokker in Weesp.

 Railway

 Hilversum is well connected to the Dutch railway network, and has three stations.

 Public buses

 Most local and regional buses are operated by Connexxion, but two of the bus routes are operated by Syntus Utrecht and two others by U-OV and Pouw Vervoer.
 Regional bus route 320 is operated by both Connexxion and Pouw Vervoer.
 In 2018, major road works started to make room for a new BRT bus lane from Hilversum to Huizen, set to open in early 2021.